 Ducklings and Niacin

 Niacin is a very important nutrient for all ducks, but especially ducklings.
 Niacin deficiency can result in lethargic behavior, trouble walking, and even death.
-Adult ducks can usually fill their nutritional needs by foraging, but ducklings living in a brooder do not have those green leaves and bugs available to them.
+Adult ducks can usually fill their nutritional needs by foraging, but young ducklings living in a brooder do not have those green leaves and bugs available to them.

 If you can find a food specifically designed for ducks, it should have the proper amount of niacin in it.
 I’ve found that many feed store employees are not even aware that ducklings have different nutritional needs than chicks and often recommend chick starter for both.